environmentalinformatics-marburg/gimms/README.md

 ```

 ### Rasterize downloaded data
-As a final step, `rasterizeGimms` transforms the downloaded GIMMS files from
+`rasterizeGimms` is possibly the core part of the **gimms** package as it
-native binary format into objects of class 'Raster*', which is much easier to
+transforms the downloaded GIMMS files from native binary format into objects of
-handle as compared to simple ENVI files.
-The function works with both single and
+class 'Raster*', which is much easier to handle as compared to simple ENVI
-multiple files passed on to `x` and, in the case of the latter, returns a
+files.
+The function works with both single and multiple files passed on to `x`
-'RasterStack' rather than a single 'RasterLayer'.
-It is up to the user to decide
+and, in the case of the latter, returns a 'RasterStack' rather than a single
-whether or not to discard 'mask-water' values (-10,000) and 'mask-nodata' values
+'RasterLayer'.
+It is up to the user to decide whether or not to discard
-(-5,000) (see also the
+'mask-water' values (-10,000) and 'mask-nodata' values (-5,000) (see also the
 [official README](http://ecocast.arc.nasa.gov/data/pub/gimms/3g.v0/00READMEgeo.txt)).
 Also, the application of the scaling factor (1/10,000) is not mandatory.
 Taking
 the above set of `gimms_files` (Jul-Dec 2013) as input vector (notice the
-`full.names` argument passed on to `list.files`), the function call looks as
+`full.names` argument passed on to `list.files` in the example below), the
-follows.
+function call looks as follows.

 ```r